10 April 2026

 1. a model with one predictor

-2. a model with five predictors
+2. a model with two predictors

 It would seem logical to ask whether the complexity of (2) is necessary?